BestTimesToVisit.com Logo

 Frequently Asked Questions

-I've heard about altitude sickness.
-What's your best advice for dealing with it in Lhasa?
+I've heard about altitude sickness in Lhasa.
+What's your best advice for dealing with it?

 Beyond the Potala Palace and Jokhang Temple, what's a must-see that most tourists miss?

-What are some important cultural customs I should be aware of to show respect in Lhasa?
+What are some key cultural customs I should be aware of in Lhasa to show respect?

-How do I get around Lhasa, and is it easy to navigate as a foreigner?
+How do I get around Lhasa, and is it easy to navigate independently?

 How many days do you need in Lhasa, Tibet, China?